Asian Canadians: 21st century

 In 2016, the Canadian government issued a full apology in Parliament for the Komagata Maru Incident.

 According to Statistics Canada, in 2016, 48.1% of the immigrant population in Canada was born in Asia.
 Furthermore, Asian countries accounted for seven of the top ten countries of birth for recent immigrants, including the Philippines, India, China, Iran, Pakistan, Syria and South Korea.

 In recent decades, a large number of people have come to Canada from India and other South Asian countries.
-As of 2016, South Asians make up nearly 17 percent of the Greater Toronto Area's population, and are projected to make up 24 percent of the region's population by 2031.
+As of 2016, South Asians make up nearly 17% of the Greater Toronto Area's population, and are projected to make up 24% of the region's population by 2031.

 In the contemporary era, Asians form a significant minority within the national population, with over 7 million Canadians being of Asian geographical descent as of 2021.

 Asian Canadian students, in particular those of East Asian or South Asian background, make up the vast majority of students at several Canadian universities.